 Students will begin to pick as many pieces of food one beak at a time.
 They will have 3 minutes to get as many pieces.
 The timekeeper will keep track of each beak’s time in the collection of food.
 During this process, the encourager will encourage the team to pick up as many pieces as they can.
 (10 minutes)

 The data recorder will begin to count the amount of food and input it on the handout.
+(5 Framework--Elaborate/Extend)

 As a team, they will analyze their data and determine which beak collects the most food and how does that affect each type of bird who has that shape of a beak.
 They will compose a thought-out conclusion of their results.